D E C O R A T I V E A R T S

 as if death is neat

-as if the the centuries of loss
+as if the the centuries

 of women cleaning up and sweeping the pergamon altar